prabhath67/Weather-Data-Statistical-Analysis-Demo/README.md

 Refer output_tables folder for Data Analysis result output table datas.

-Refer test_results folder for unittests results.
+Refer test_results folder for unittests results and logging indicating starttime, time taken and total weather records inserted for all regions and yield records for years.